Are you too old to start horse riding?

 • long trousers, breeches or riding tights (shorts and inner leg seams can result in chaffing)

-• an ASTM-approved riding helmet
+• a correctly fitted certified riding helmet

 • riding gloves to protect your hands from blisters and dirt